lekzd/console-tg-client/README.md

 Application can works without proxy, but in some cases it can spent ~30 mins to found workable IP.
 Use proxy to reduce problems of it.

 ## First launch
 At first launch application asks you verification code which sends to your Telegram account.
 After that your session will store locally on your mashine.
+In case of your first launch takes so much time without drawing of UI try proxy.